rvettori/active_model_service/README.md

 Define the service class and invoke your bussiness logic by method `call`.
 Use defaults validators of activemodel.
-When you need raise error, use `add_error('my error message')`.
+When you need raise error, use `error!('error adn stop')`.
 This erro showin at :base key errors of activemodel.
-You can use all behaviors of activemodel.
+When you need add multiples errors base, use `error('my error message without stop')`.
+Need `raise Error` after to stop You can use all behaviors of activemodel.

 Example: